rumpledelf/armadillosandwich/projects.md

 <a href="https://photographicdictionary.com">Photographic Dictionary</a> is, as the name suggests, a collection of common words illustrated with photos.
 Like my other personal sites I stopped working on it when I had a day job and couldn't give it the attention it deserved.
 Now with the rise of generative AI I want to clean up its Ruby on Rails backend and rewrite the front end into React and add a lot more content using generative AI.
 As a stretch goal I'd like to use the categorised collections of words to power some javascript word games to make the site a bit more interactive.
 This one used to get 1M pageviews a month at its peak, but is well below that currently.

+##Riverina.online

+Watch this space.
+Intention is to have a business directory for the Riverina region of NSW, with an optional ability to purchase a one page website on that subdomain.
+Maybe something else too, I'm just keeping myself busy while I'm not working for someone else.

+## Phrond

+Watch this space.

 ## Giraffian

 <a href="https://giraffian.com">Giraffian</a> is an old site with various childen's activities on it, but mostly has a collection of little kid's jokes.
 Site dates back to 2002 and has been rebuilt in a variety of technologies over the years.
-Currently in the process of porting it from Drupal 7 to Backdrop after realising that Backdrop is, in fact, really good.
+Recently (July 2025) rebuilt to mostly static, with a tiny bit of PHP to handle includes of repetitive elements, and pagination.

 ## Stancartoons